Simulating Transient Noise Bursts in LIGO with gengli: Introduction

-Due to the overwhelming amount of glitches present in the LIGO data\footnote{The rate of glitches can be as large as $\approx 1 \text{ min}^{-1}$ (see \cite{LIGOScientific:2021djp} for details).}, this task goes beyond human ability.
-An exciting way around this problem is to construct machine learning (ML) algorithms to classify their different morphologies.
-The main difficulty of this approach, besides network design, lies in the need of having a pre-labeled, fairly regular, data set.
-In a pionieering work, Zevin et al. \cite{Gravity_spy} have pursued this goal building a method to identify transient noise, called \textit{Gravity Spy}.
-It combines the strengths of both humans and computers to analyze and characterize LIGO glitches and to improve the effectiveness of GW searches.
-In this way, volunteers provide large labeled data sets to train the ML algorithms through Zooniverse platform, while ML algorithms learn to classify the rest of the glitches correctly and guide how information is provided back to participants.
-In practice, a time series of the glitch that we wish to classify is fed to the ML classifier that generates the Q-transform of its input (see \cite{Gravity_spy} for details).
-Then, {Gravity Spy} assigns a class and a confidence value $c_{GS}$ to the Q-transform of the glitch, where $c_{GS}$ represents how confident the algorithm is about its classification.
+Due to the overwhelming amount of glitches present in the LIGO data (\cite{LIGOScientific:2021djp}), identifying them goes beyond human ability.
+An exciting solution is to construct machine learning (ML) algorithms to classify their different morphologies.
+With this idea in mind, \cite{Gravity_spy} combine the strengths of both humans and computers to analyze and characterize LIGO glitches.
+Through the Zooniverse platform, volunteers provide large labelled data sets to train an ML algorithm, called \textit{Gravity Spy}, while the ML algorithm learns to classify the rest of the glitches correctly and provides feedback to the participants.
+In practice, we feed to the ML classifier the glitch time series that we wish to classify.
+The Q-transform of the input is created and fed to the ML classifier, that assigns a label and a confidence value $c_{GS}$, where $c_{GS}$ is the classification probability (see \cite{Gravity_spy}).